 5G explained – what is 5G

-Before we get to the phones though, what exactly is 5G?
-It's the successor to 4G or LTE, which succeeded 3G (can you spot the pattern?).
-Once phones and the network infrastructure have been made 5G-capable, we can all start enjoying faster upload and download speeds.
+5G is the successor to 4G or LTE, which succeeded 3G (can you spot the pattern?).
+Once phones and the network infrastructure have been made 5G-capable, we can all start enjoying faster upload and download speeds, among many other 5G phone benefits.

-How much faster?
+How much faster is a 5G phone connection?
 It depends on your device, location, and network, but improvements of around 15-50 percent should be possible day to day in the real world.
 Hypothetically, in lab conditions, 5G can improve on 4G many more times than that, so there's room to grow: imagine full 4K movies downloading in a minute or two, and you're in the right area.

-5G isn't just about speed though: about being able to watch 4K Netflix on the train home.
+5G isn't just about speed though, about simply being able to watch 4K Netflix on the train home.
 It's also about capacity, and being able to get a stronger signal in crowded areas.
-In other words, you shouldn't lose connection at a crowded sports stadium or a music festival.
+In other words, you shouldn't lose connection anywhere near as easy at a crowded sports stadium or a music festival, for example.

 1. Samsung Galaxy S10